On the Isometry Group of Immortal Homogeneous Ricci Flows: Uniform lower bounds for the Ricci curvature

 Böhm gave a type of direct algebraic proof of Bochner's theorem \cite[Theorem 2.1]{boe} for non-flat compact homogeneous manifolds, showing an explicit preferred direction in which the curvature is Ricci positive.
 Indeed, this uniformly positive bound is what he exploits in order to conclude that any Ricci flow on a non-flat compact homogeneous manifold has finite extinction time \cite[Theorem 2.2]{boe}

-Our goal in this section is to follow a similar approach to the one in [Boe15] by showing on Proposition \ref{prop:algebraic Bochner} that in the case where $M=G/H$ is a non-compact almost-effective presentation, with $G$ containing a compact semisimple normal subgroup $K$, there is a positive lower bound for the maximum of the Ricci curvature which is uniform on any $G$-invariant metric.
-This directly generalizes Jablonski-Petersen's result \cite[Lemma 1.6]{jp} in a way that allows us to understand the long-time behaviour of the homogeneous Ricci flow in those cases.\\
+Our goal in this section is to follow a similar approach to the one in [Boe15] by showing on Proposition \ref{prop:algebraic Bochner} that in the case where $M=G/H$ is a non-compact almost-effective presentation, with $G$ containing a normal, semisimple, compact subgroup $K$, there is a positive lower bound for the maximum of the Ricci curvature which is uniform on any $G$-invariant metric.
+This directly generalizes Jablonski-Petersen's result \cite[Lemma 1.6]{jp} in a way that allows us to understand the long-time behavior of the homogeneous Ricci flow in those cases.\\

-A Riemannian manifold $(M^n, g)$ is said to be homogeneous if its isometry group $I(M, g)$ acts transitively on M. If M is connected (which we will assume from here onward unless otherwise stated), then each transitive, closed Lie subgroup $G <I(M, g)$ gives rise to a presentation of $(M, g)$ as a homogeneous space with a $G$-invariant metric $(G/H, g)$, where $H$ is the isotropy subgroup of $G$ fixing some point $p \in M$.
+A Riemannian manifold $(M^n, g)$ is said to be homogeneous if its isometry group $I(M, g)$ acts transitively on $M$.
+If $M$ is connected (which we will assume from here onward unless otherwise stated), then each transitive, closed Lie subgroup $G <I(M, g)$ gives rise to a presentation of $(M, g)$ as a homogeneous space with a $G$-invariant metric $(G/H, g)$, where $H$ is the isotropy subgroup of $G$ fixing some point $p \in M$.
 We call this space a \textit{Riemannian homogeneous space}.

 The $G$-action induces a Lie algebra homomorphism $\gg \to \mathfrak{X}(M)$ assigning to each $X \in \gg$ a Killing field on $(M, g)$, also denoted by X, and given by

 If $\hh$ is the Lie algebra of the isotropy subgroup $H < G$ fixing $p \in M$, then it can be characterized as those $X \in \gg$ such that $X(p)=0$.
 Given that, we can take a complementary Ad($H$)-module $\mm$ to $\hh$ in $\gg$ and identify $\mm \cong T_pM$ via the above infinitesimal correspondence.